church entryway with an accessible ramp

 Course Overview

 This foundational course provides a practical introduction to interfaith dialogue, equipping learners with tools to engage in meaningful conversations across religious and cultural differences.
-Learners will explore the four levels of dialogue— the dialogue of life, the dialogue of action, the dialogue of theological exchange, and the dialogue of religious experience.
-Emphasizing real-world application, this course fosters skills in active listening and conflict transformation.
-By the end of the course, students will more confidently navigate interfaith conversations, fostering understanding and collaboration in their communities and professional settings.
+Learners will explore the four levels of dialogue — the dialogue of life, the dialogue of action, the dialogue of theological exchange, and the dialogue of religious experience.
+Emphasising real-world application, this course fosters skills in active listening, and conflict transformation.
+By the end of the course, you will more confidently navigate interfaith conversations, fostering understanding and collaboration in your communities and professional settings.

 **SMCE3000 is the foundational course for the Diploma in Interfaith Dialogue.
 It is recommended that learners who wish to complete this Diploma program take this course first.